-- Combine the flour and yeast together in a large mixing bowl.
+- Combine the flour, sugar and yeast together in a large mixing bowl.
 Add your favorite herbs and spices, such as, basil, oregano, garlic, and onion powder.

-- Add the olive oil and warm water.
+- Add the olive oil and warm water (this is where you add the honey if that’s what you are using instead of sugar.
 Mix the ingredients together until the dough is too stiff to stir with a utensil.

 - Knead the dough by hand.
 If the dough is too dry, add pizza sauce 1 tablespoon at a time until it’s the right consistency.
 If the dough is too wet, gradually add flour.

 - Divide the dough in half, cover, and let rise for 10 minutes.
 See baking instructions below.

 - Using two greased 9x9x2″ baking pans, press the dough into the bottom of the pans and 1″ up the sides for the crust.
 Cover the pans and let the dough rise until it’s doubled in size (approx. 35-45 minutes).

 - Bake the crust at 375 degrees for about 25 minutes or until brown.

 - Top with pizza sauce, cheese, and your favorite meats and vegetables.

 - Bake for another 20 to 25 minutes at 375 degrees